UNINETTSigma2/documentation/code_development/compilers.md

 ### Open MPI

-The Open MPI compiler wrapper scripts listed in the table below add in all relevant compiler and link flags, and the invoke the underlying compiler, i.e. the compiler the Open MPI installation was built with.
+The Open MPI compiler wrapper scripts listed in the table below add in all relevant compiler and link flags, and then invoke the underlying compiler, i.e. the compiler that the Open MPI installation was built with.

 | Language     | Wrapper script     | Default compiler	| Environment variable |
 | :------------- | :-------------: |:-------------: |:-------------: |